 Naqua Side Effects

-Note: This page contains side effects data for the generic drug trichlormethiazide.
-It is possible that some of the dosage forms included below may not apply to the brand name Naqua.
+Note: This document contains side effect information about trichlormethiazide.
+Some dosage forms listed on this page may not apply to the brand name Naqua.

 Hyperuricemia may be an important consideration in patients with a history of gout.
 Hypophosphatemia and low serum magnesium concentrations may occur, but are usually clinically insignificant except in malnourished patients.